 Not to be confused with the Angelina Jolie movie Changeling.
 George C. Scott is John, a recently widowed music professor now living in a mansion that “doesn’t want people.”
 After noticing odd occurrences like pipes banging every night at the same time, doors opening, faucets running, and his piano playing all seemingly of their own volition, he and his new friend Claire (Trish Van Devere) set out to solve the mystery.
-A séance reveals that a wheelchair-bound boy named Joseph was killed by his father in the bathtub.
+A séance reveals that a wheelchair-bound boy named Joseph (Voldi Way) was killed by his father in the bathtub.
 Since Joseph won’t stop moaning and pounding on said bathtub, John and Claire decide to discover what he wants.

 The scene when Claire is chased by a haunted wheelchair made #54 on Bravo’s 100 Scariest Movie Moments.
 If the scene sounds less than thrilling, it is.
 Sure, it’s cobwebby and moving by itself, but it can barely go down stairs.